bryanpkc/corkscrew/README.md

 - Command line syntax you are using
 - Any error messages that are visible to you

-**NOTE**: I have had problems using the auth features with Mircosoft Proxy server.
+**NOTE**: I have had problems using the auth features with Microsoft Proxy server.
 The problems are sporadic, and I believe that they are related to the round-robin setup that I was testing it again.
 Your mileage may vary.